dianesabra/project3/README.md

 # PROJECT 3: Fresh Off The Table

-By: Diane Sabra, Emmanuel Wada, Shank Ranganathan and Dara Anya

 Fresh Off The Table is a web application that allows people to share and purchase food they and others have made.

-This application is powered by React.js, Node.js, MongoDB, Mongoose and Material UI.

 How it Works: